dbelinson/GooglePlayAppsCrawler/README.md

 **Update 2: Amazon AWS Started to Charge me, and the Mongo Database is eating up my whole disk, so please, avoid executing Insertions on this database.
 Try to use it as read-only for your personal researches.
 I will pay for the network outbound cost monthly, but if the cost increases too much, i will have to un-host the database.
 Use it wisely**

+**Update 3: Dropbox blocked out my public link with the exported database because of the traffic it generated.
+I just hosted it on my own Amazon S3 bucket **

 GooglePlayStoreCrawler
 ======================